-Respiration is measured on a micro plate system that is placed in incubators at 0 °C. The plates have 24 wells that are filled with GF/F filtered water that has been aerated with air stones for approximately 24 hours at 0 °C, that is, the same temperature as the experiments are run at.
+Respiration is measured on a micro plate system that is placed in incubators at 0 °C. The plates have 24 wells that are filled with GF/F filtered seawater that has been aerated with air stones for approximately 24 hours at 0 °C - the same temperature as the experiments are run at.
+Try to disturb the animals as little as possible and do not expose them to strong light.
+Preferable presort them in the chill lab using a headlamp with red light, quickly check them under the stereomicroscope and add them into for instance to the plastic 24 well plates in GF/F filtered sea water at 0 °C while you wait for having all individuals for the respiration measurement ready.